 Do you have an iOS or Android device?
 If so, you can take advantage of free companion apps that are offered with most of the launch monitors on today’s market.

-All of the launch monitors reviewed on this page except for the GC2 (which has its own simulator software) have matching apps that you can download for free.
+All of the launch monitors reviewed on this page except for the Uneekor QED and GC2 (which have their own simulator software) have matching apps that you can download for free.

 These apps typically unlock an array of additional features such as advanced tracking, skills challenges, and even new data parameters.

 Not every launch monitor has a companion app, but if you’re interested in more than just the standard measurements, you should look at launch monitors that do have apps.